All You Need To Know About Standard Vs. Saltless Water Systems

 Standard Water Softeners (Salt-Based)

-Standard, Salt-Based Water Softener removes calcium and magnesium from the water through a process called ion exchange.
+A Standard, Salt-Based Water Softener removes calcium and magnesium from the water through a process called ion exchange.
 The basis of the exchange is that a polymer resin bed releases sodium particles for minerals in hard water.

 This ion exchange results in “soft water,” meaning that the only mineral present is sodium ions that are reintroduced to the resin bed once the cycle completes.
 This is as opposed to calcium-concentrated water that often leaves deposits in water systems (hence the term “hard water”).